 Paying your children for working in the business has to be one of the most underutilized tax strategies by small business owners with families today.
 If your children, young or old, work for you in your business (or should be), it’s important to pay them for their services in the business.

-Many don’t realize that paying your children properly is an excellent strategy to minimize their tax liability, not to mention it creates a host of other ancillary benefits.
+Many don’t realize that paying your children properly is an excellent strategy to minimize their tax liability.
+Not to mention, it also creates a host of other ancillary benefits.
 However, if it’s not processed properly on the ‘books’ and ‘tax return’, it can be an audit risk and frankly more of a pain than raising the kids (well not really).

 The Non-Tax Reasons

-- The days of the farm are continuing to disappear all across America and more and more children are leaving the home without work ethic, money management skills, and a concept of entrepreneurship.
+- The days of the farm are continuing to disappear all across America.
+More children are leaving the home without work ethic, money management skills, and a concept of entrepreneurship.
 By getting them involved in the business you might be able to better teach them about future financial success or even business ownership.

 - Getting help in the business and finding good workers can be difficult today.
 Many small business owners forget that some of their most affordable labor is right there in the house with them eating at the dinner table.
 Get them involved in the business and control their schedule a little more flexibly than other ‘outside’ employees!!